A Multi-level Analysis of Factors Associated with Student Performance: A Machine Learning Approach to the SAEB Microdata: Discussion

 \subsection{Answers to Research Questions}

-The results from our multi-level machine learning analysis provide direct and empirically grounded answers to the research questions posed at the outset of this study.
-Moreover, the section synthesizes the key findings from the modeling process, mapping them back to each guiding question to construct a coherent narrative about the factors associated with student performance.
+The results of our multi-level machine learning analysis provide direct, empirically grounded answers to the research questions posed at the outset of this study.
+This section synthesizes the key findings from the modeling process, mapping them back to each guiding question to construct a coherent narrative about the factors associated with student performance.

 \begin{enumerate} \item \textbf{Answer to RQ1:} Machine learning models, particularly Random Forest, proved highly effective in analyzing the SAEB microdata, achieving high predictive accuracy (Accuracy: 90.2\%, AUC: 96.7\%).
 The model's feature importance analysis successfully distilled hundreds of variables into a clear hierarchy of predictors, demonstrating the capacity of such techniques to extract meaningful patterns from complex educational datasets \citep{romero2010educational}.